 For example, Bill reaches state pension age on 1 January 2024.
 His self-employed accounts year end is 5 April.
 This means that he will pay Class 4 NIC on his profits for the year to 5 April 2024 (tax year 2023/24), but if he continues his business he will not pay them on any profits for the year beginning 6 April 2024 (tax year 2024/25).

 You can read more about the rates and thresholds for Class 4 NIC on our self employment section.

 What do I do if I think I have overpaid NIC?

-You might find that you overpay NIC in certain circumstances, including if you continue to pay NIC once you have reached your state pension age.
+You might find that you overpay NIC in certain circumstances, including if, in error, you continue to pay NIC once you have reached your state pension age.
 If you think this might apply to you look at our tax basics section for more information.